fionameisner/Store-Sales---Time-Series-Forecasting/README.md

 # Store Sales - Time Series Forecasting

-# Information about this project.
+# This project is still a work in progress.
-1. The Store sale project is a time series project that is about predicting the sales in different stores.
+Please come back soon.

-This project is still a work in progress.
+## The goal of this project:

-Come back soon.
+This is a time series project in order to forecast sales from the data of a company called 'Corporación Favorita' which is an Ecuadorian-based grocery retailer.
+I will be predicting the items sold at different stores.

 ____
 Fiona.